kristiker/CS2-Early-Bootleg-Tools/README.md

 ShaderRenamer allows you to author Counter-Strike compatible materials in HL: Alyx.
 Simply run it once from within the Half-Life Alyx folder to generate the necessary shaders.
 The materials compiled using these new "aliases" can be used in Counter-Strike 2 maps with few caveats.

 ### MapPacker
 MapPacker will bundle required materials and textures with the map so it can be moved to Counter-Strike 2 as one package.
-It is best if the materials in the map use the aforementioned shaders.
+Place this tool somewhere outside the game folder so it doesn't interfere with the original map files.

 ### gameinfo.gi
 Contains the necessary edits to trick CS2 into thinking the lightmaps are of the latest version.
 Backup your game/hlvr/gameinfo.gi and replace it with this one.